itaysharir/Mac-Dmenu-Scripts/README.md

 ## My build of dmenu
 If you dont want to compile dmenu yourself, you can grab my version of dmenu. <br>
 My build of dmenu is the folder ```dmenu-4.9``` in the repo.
 To install it:
-- Make sure you have cloned the repository and that ity is the active directory in the terminal.
+- Make sure you have cloned the repository and that it is the active directory in the terminal.
 - Run the commannd ```sudo make install```
 Now, if you added keyblindings to open dmenu and the scripts - you should be able to open dmenu with ```cmd + shift + return```